Interrupt request: x86 IRQs

 Early PCs using the Intel 8086/8088 processors only had a single PIC, and are therefore limited to eight interrupts.
 This was expanded to two PICs with the introduction of the 286 based PCs.

 Typically, on systems using the Intel 8259 PIC, 16 IRQs are used.
 IRQs 0 to 7 are managed by one Intel 8259 PIC, and IRQs 8 to 15 by a second Intel 8259 PIC.
 The first PIC, the master, is the only one that directly signals the CPU.
 The second PIC, the slave, instead signals to the master on its IRQ 2 line, and the master passes the signal on to the CPU.
 There are therefore only 15 interrupt request lines available for hardware.

 On APIC with IOAPIC systems, typically there are 24 IRQs available, and the extra 8 IRQs are used to route PCI interrupts, avoiding conflict between dynamically configured PCI interrupts and statically configured ISA interrupts.
-On early APIC systems with only 16 IRQs or with only Intel 8259 interrupt controllers, PCI interrupt lines were routed to the 16 IRQs using a PIR (PCI interrupt routing) integrated into the BIOS.
+On early APIC systems with only 16 IRQs or with only Intel 8259 interrupt controllers, PCI interrupt lines were routed to the 16 IRQs using a PIR (PCI interrupt routing) table integrated into the BIOS.
+Operating systems such as Windows 95 OSR2 may use PIR table to process PCI IRQ steering; later, the PIR table has been superseded by the ACPI _PRT (PCI routing table) protocol.
 On APIC with MSI systems, typically there are 224 interrupts available.

 The easiest way of viewing this information on Windows is to use Device Manager or System Information (msinfo32.exe).
 On Linux, IRQ mappings can be viewed by executing cat /proc/interrupts or using the procinfo utility.